lotsun/lotsun/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lotsun&label=Profile%20views&color=0e75b6&style=flat" alt="lotsun" /> </p>

-🔭I am an enthusiastic and proactive Lead Technical Support Engineer with hands on experience in troubleshooting Windows, macOS, M365 environments and VM managment.
-Adept at providing technical support, resolving customer issues efficiently, and ensuring high levels of client satisfaction.
-Experienced in helpdesk support, Active Directory, Intune, and ticketing systems such as Freshdesk and Jira.
-Passionate about delivering exceptional IT support and optimizing end-user experience.
+🔭 Cybersecurity focused and a Technical Support Engineer 5 years + with a strong foundation in networking, security analysis, and hands-on defensive practice.
+I bring an investigation driven mindset to security operations, with practical experience in log analysis, threat detection, alert triage, SIEM monitoring, and structured incident response workflows.
+Through consistent hands-on lab work and realistic blue-team scenarios, I focus on identifying indicators of compromise, analysing suspicious activity, and mapping behaviours to adversary techniques to better understand attack patterns and defensive gaps.

 - Join me on my GitHub journey as we explore the fascinating world of engineering and System patterns together.